The Lives of Others: Plot

-A few days later, Dreyman's article is published, angering the East German authorities.
-The Stasi obtain a copy, but are unable to link it to any registered typewriter.
-Livid at being rejected by Sieland, Hempf orders Grubitz to arrest her.
-She is blackmailed into revealing Dreyman's authorship of the article, although when the Stasi search his apartment, they do not find the typewriter.
-Grubitz, suspicious that Wiesler has mentioned nothing unusual in his daily reports of the monitoring, has him do the follow-up interrogation of Sieland.
+Dreyman publishes an anonymous article in Der Spiegel accusing the state of concealing the country's elevated suicide rates.
+The article angers the East German authorities but the Stasi cannot link it to a registered typewriter.
+Rejected by Sieland, Hempf orders Grubitz to arrest her.
+She is blackmailed into revealing Dreyman's authorship of the article, although the Stasi do not find the typewriter.
+Grubitz, suspicious of Wiesler, has him do the follow-up interrogation of Sieland.
 Wiesler makes Sieland reveal the typewriter's location.

-Grubitz and the Stasi return to Dreyman's apartment.
-Sieland realises that Dreyman will know she betrayed him and flees the apartment.
-When Grubitz removes the floorboard however, the typewriter is gone – Wiesler having removed it before the search team arrived.
-Unaware of this, Sieland runs to the street in despair and right into the path of a truck.
-A shocked Dreyman runs out after her and Sieland dies in his arms.
-Unable to prove his interference, Grubitz informs Wiesler that both the investigation and Wiesler's career are over; his remaining years with the Stasi will be in Department M, a dead-end assignment for disgraced agents.
-The same day, Mikhail Gorbachev is elected leader of the Soviet Union, beginning the process that will lead to the collapse of the Soviet bloc.
+When the Stasi return to Dreyman's apartment, Sieland realises that Dreyman will know she betrayed him and runs into the street right in front of a passing truck.
+Dreyman runs after her and Sieland dies in his arms.
+Grubitz finds nothing beneath the floorboard; he ends the investigation with a perfunctory apology to Dreyman.
+Grubitz then informs Wiesler that while the investigation is over, so is Wiesler's career; his remaining years with the Stasi will be steam-opening letters for inspection in Department M, a dead-end assignment for disgraced agents.
+The same day, Mikhail Gorbachev is elected leader of the Soviet Union.

-On 9 November 1989, Wiesler is steam-opening letters when a co-worker hears about the fall of the Berlin Wall on the radio.
-Realising what this means, Wiesler silently gets up and leaves the office, inspiring his co-workers to do the same.